mosaicml/streaming/docs/source/getting_started/quick_start.md

 # 🚀 Quick Start

-Here's how to get started!
+Get up and running with Straming in a couple of steps!

-There are mainly three steps to use the streaming dataset.
-First, you need to convert your raw dataset into one of the format we support, for example, `mds` format.
+First, convert your raw dataset into a supported streaming format, for example, `mds` format.
+After the conversion is complete, upload your streaming dataset to the cloud based storage of your choice (e.g., [AWS S3](https://aws.amazon.com/s3/)).

 ```python
 import numpy as np